stevensshlee-svg/Active-Directory-Home-Lab/Ticket Simulation/Ticket #1: User cannot create a file/README.md

 ## Lessons Learned
 - Effective Network permissions are determined by both Share and NTFS permissions.
-- Share permissions should be set broadly, while NTFS permission are more fine-tuned.
+- Share permissions should be set broadly, while NTFS permission are more fine tuned.
 - It is important to verify both layers when troubleshooting access issues.